MykyMar/course-work/CourseWork/docs/test_plan.md

 - Test results will be stored in Jenkins and Git.

 ## 9. Success Criteria
-- All critical UI and API functionalities pass automated testing.
+- All critical ui and api functionalities pass automated testing.
 - Tests successfully run on a daily schedule without interruptions.